UoB-COMSM0110/2024-group-5/README.md

 2. Jan: **Project Manager** - Jan has experience working in software and has first-hand experience in how teams in industry manage tasks, this allowed him to perform the responsibilities of overseeing overall progress, making sure we were meeting our goals, and organising team meetings
 3. Quillan: **Developer and Creative Lead** - Quillan frequently worked with Ming on improvements to the overall game, as well as designing the game art, UX, and story.
 4. Kisshan: **Vice Project Manager and Documentation Lead** - Kisshan collaborated with Jan on managing the team, ensuring the team was working according to schedule, as well as gathering data, researching, and writing the report.
-5. Hamza: **Role Unassigned**

-While we had our responsibilities, this did not mean we were left to our own devices.
-We frequently held 'Chorei' style meetings [^7], with each member informing the team what they were working on at the moment and how long it would take them.
-These meetings were short and held over the phone so that members could attend wherever they were.
-The efficiency and frequency of these meetings meant that even if a member was not present for one, they would not be out of the loop for long as another meeting shortly followed.
-These meetings allowed us to be aware of what other members were working on; with this awareness, members were able to collaborate on tasks more easily, as there was often overlap in our responsibilities.
-Furthermore, we made certain that our responsibilities did not impose restrictions on us, which meant that we could divert our attention to more pressing matters when the moment arose.
+We frequently held 'Chorei' style meetings [^7], with each member informing the team what they were currently working on and how long it would take.
+These sessions were brief and held over the phone, allowing participants to participate from any location.
+Due to their brevity and regularity, even absent members could stay informed, as another meeting would soon follow.
+By fostering awareness of each member's activities, these sessions facilitated collaboration, often resulting in overlapping efforts and smoother project execution.

 <h3 id="tools-used">Tools Used</h3>